usdigitalresponse/univaf/docs/runbook/README.md

 3. The `ci` workflow runs the [`scripts/deploy_infra.sh`](../../scripts/deploy_infra.sh) script, which creates and pushes a commit that updates the [deployed Docker image tag](../../terraform/server_deploy.tf.json) in our Terraform configuration files.
 4. Any push to `main` that alters our Terraform configuration will cause Terraform to automatically plan and apply the new configuration.

-You can perform any of the above steps manually if necessary, but we prefer the automatic process wherever possible.
+You can perform any of the above steps manually if necessary, but we prefer the automatic process wherever possible (please reference the steps in the `ci` workflow to understand what commands you would run).
 This includes any changes to services or resources in AWS — please perform those changes *in Terraform configuration files*.
 (See the [AWS provider reference docs][terraform-aws-provider] for details on configuring various AWS services.)

 ### Terraforming Locally